frifox/cloudflare-ddns/README.md

 # UniFi DDNS for Cloudflare via AWS Lambda
 UniFi DDNS doesn't support Cloudflare in the UI.
-We will create an AWS lambda and make them work.
+This repo is a proxy to fwd UniFi DDNS updates to Cloudflare.\
 With typical usage, free tier should be plenty.

 ## 1. Prepare Cloudflare
 1. Find your API key: